gregfoletta/Articles/content/post/2022-01-24-poor-persons-wind-tunnel/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-6-1.png" width="672" />

-The data was generated on a track bike which has only a single gear, so the speed and cadence should have a near perfect linear relationship:
+The data was generated on a track bike which has only a single gear, so the velocity and cadence should have a near perfect linear relationship:

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-7-1.png" width="672" />

-There's a clear linear relationship, but there is also distribution of speeds across each cadence value.
-This is likely due to the difference in precision between the cadence and the speed, as cadence is measured as a integer whereas speed is a double with a single decimal point[^2].
+There's a clear linear relationship, but there is also distribution of velocities across each cadence value.
+This is likely due to the difference in precision between the cadence and the velocity, as cadence is measured as a integer whereas velocity is a double with a single decimal point[^2].

-[^2]: A linear regression of cadence on speed was performed, and the residuals were in the range of (-.5, .5).
+[^2]: A linear regression of cadence on velocity was performed and the residuals were in the range of (-.5, .5).
 This supports our precision difference hypothesis.

-Before we look at the power and speed, we need to do a little bit of housework.
-The second and fourth laps are extracted, and a new *position* factor variable is created with nicely named levels.
+Before we look at the power and velocity, we need to do a little bit of housework.
+The second and fourth laps that contain our experimental data are extracted, and a new *position* factor variable is created with appropriately named levels.

 In what could be considered controversial, we're going to remove data points where the bike was accelerating - i.e. the rate of change of the power between trackpoint samples was between -10 and 10 watts.
-Acceleration was required to 'move' to different speed increments, but our model only relates to points of (relatively) constant speed.
+Acceleration was required to 'move' to different velocity increments, but our model only relates to points of (relatively) constant velocity.
 Given our knowledge of the data generation process, I think this data removal can be justified.